 Car accidents can happen for many reasons on Texas roads, and injured drivers can take legal action against negligent drivers who cause serious accidents.
 A car accident can lead to severe injuries as well as substantial economic losses in the form of vehicle repairs and lost income.
 Serious accidents can also potentially cause permanent disabilities and change a victim’s life forever.
 An accident victim facing such damages needs a leading Fort Worth car accident lawyer for several reasons.
-If you or a loved one recently suffered injuries and other damages in a car accident in the Fort Worth area, call the Law Firm of Aaron A. Herbert, P.C. today to schedule a consultation about your claim.
+If you or a loved one recently suffered injuries and other damages in a car crash in the Fort Worth area, call the Law Firm of Aaron A. Herbert, P.C. today to schedule a consultation about your claim.

 - Aaron A. Herbert has obtained certified specialist status as a personal injury lawyer.